 Participants offered clarifications to extend the date referenced in Section 9.2.5, Required Interconnection Equipment, from March 1, 2025 to June 1, 2025 to avoid inadvertently creating an unachievable compliance deadline based on the anticipated approval date of PGRR115.

 Mr. Bonskowski moved to recommend approval of PGRR115 as recommended by ROS in the 3/6/25 PRS Report as revised by TAC.
 Martha Henson seconded the motion.
 Some participants expressed concern for concepts in PGRR115 and requested additional time to review the issues.
 In response to participants concerns, Bill Blevins reiterated the need for PGRR115 as an important first step in formalization of the interconnection process for Large Loads.
-Mr. Agee committed to working with stakeholders on subsequent Revision Request(s) to clarify/improve the process.
+Mr. Agee Springer committed to working with stakeholders on subsequent Revision Request(s) to clarify/improve the process.

 Eric Schubert moved to table PGRR115.
 Garret Kent seconded the motion.
 The motion failed with 25 objections from the Consumer (3) (Residential Consumer, OPUC, City of Eastland), Cooperative (4) (GSEC, LCRA, STEC, and Brazos), Independent Generator (3) (Engie, Jupiter Power, Vistra), Independent Power Marketer (IPM) (3) (Tenaska, Morgan Stanley, SENA), IREP (4) (Reliant, Rhythm Ops, APG&E, Demand Control 2), Investor Owned Utility (IOU) (4) (TNMP, CNP, AEPSC, Oncor), and Municipal (4) (GP&L, DME, CPS Energy, Austin Energy) Market Segments and one abstention from the Consumer (City of Dallas) Market Segment.
 (Please see ballot posted with Key Documents.)